inko-lang/website/source/manual/virtual-machine/instructions.html.md

 1. The register to store the result in (true or false).
 2. The local variable index to check.

-### MoveToPool
+### ProcessSetBlocking

-Moves the current process to the given pool.
+Marks or unmarks the current process as performing a blocking operation.
+When marking a process as blocking, the VM moves it to a secondary thread pool.
+When the mark is unset, the VM moves the process back to the primary thread pool.

-This instruction takes one argument: the register containing the pool ID to move to.
+This instruction takes one argument: a register containing a boolean that indicates the blocking state of the process.

-If the process is already running in the given pool this instruction does nothing.
+If the process is already running in the secondary pool, this instruction does nothing.

+### ProcessIdentifier

+Stores the unique identifier of a process in a register, as an integer.

+This instruction takes one argument: the register to store the identifier in.

 ### ObjectEquals